Skip to Main Content

 For more information, please refer to the relevant UCLA office:

-• Human Subjects – PIs must determine whether human subjects are involved in their project and if there is the need for Institutional Review Board (IRB) review.
+• Human Subjects – PIs must determine whether human subjects are involved in their project and if there is a need for Institutional Review Board (IRB) review.
 For information about submission requirements, available training, and applicable policies and procedures, please refer to the Office of the Human Research Protection Program website.

 • Animal Activities – Research activities involving animals must receive approval from the Animal Research Committee (ARC)